 - alcohol and drug misuse

-The Safer Sandwell Partnership works closely with the Sandwell Safeguarding Adults Board, Sandwell Safeguarding Children Board and Sandwell Health and Wellbeing Board.
-Information on how the four boards work together.
+The Safer Sandwell Partnership works closely with the Sandwell Safeguarding Adults Board, Sandwell Safeguarding Children Board and Sandwell Health and Wellbeing Board – Information on how the four boards work together

 Safer 6 is an annual six-week autumn campaign across our six towns.
-Check out details of our 2018 campaign, which will run from 1 October until 11 November.

 We carry out high-profile work with the fire service, police and other organisations to promote crime prevention, safety and healthy living at a time of year when crime and anti-social behaviour can often rise.

-This builds on our day-to-day partnership work.
+This builds on our day-to-day partnership work throughout the year.